LoyolaChicagoBooks/introcs-csharp/rst/project.rst

 of your team project folder.
 See the due date in the schedule.

--  Include parts 2-4 listed below under Final Deliverables, but for an intermediate version that runs, and does *not* need to have the goal working yet.
-Have documentation of your methods, including summary description and description of parameters and return values.
-   If for some reason you do not have all the documentation that you were encouraged to write *first*, at least be sure to have and point out significant examples of your clear documentation of purpose, parameters, and return values.
-   This allows instructor feedback for completing the rest.
 -  Copy the linked stub of
    `projectPlans.rtf <http://anh.cs.luc.edu/170/examples/projectPlans.rtf>`_ document.
    Then complete it: